xelathan/xelathan/README.md

 1+ YOE Engineer with a specialization in IoT systems

-B.S. in Computer Science and pursuing an M.S. in Computer Engineering with a specialization in embedded/operating systems
+B.S. in Computer Science

+Pursing a part time M.S. in Computer Engineering with a specialization in embedded/operating systems

 In my free time I like to play football, watch F1, and build mechanical keyboards